TiraLabra/TiraLabra/Readme.md

 - different hashing algorithms

 #Other
 - Levenhstein distance using dynamic programming.

-Will check whether there are approximation algorithms or ways to reduce space complexity
+Description of the algorithm in ODT format: [link](https://github.com/martinradev/TiraLabra/blob/master/Docs/edit%20distance.odt)

 #My idea
 - I have an idea to implement a fast data structure for string matching using hashing and a binary indexed tree.
 Generally,